-The first association with the Dominican Republic is endless beaches of amazing beauty: with white sand, spreading palm trees, gentle sea – indispensable attributes of a tropical paradise.
+The first association with the Dominican Republic is endless beaches of exceptional beauty: with white sand, spreading palm trees, gentle sea – indispensable attributes of a tropical paradise.
 But this is by no means the only thing that the country admires travelers.
 There are many noteworthy sights here: architecture that has absorbed the island traditions and features of European styles, national parks with breathtaking nature.
 And also – a whole palette of entertainment for adherents of active recreation.
-The Dominican Republic lives in the rhythms of bachata and salsa, inviting everyone to plunge into the cheerful atmosphere of the world, where every day is like a small holiday.
+The Dominican Republic lives in the rhythms of bachata and salsa, inviting everyone to plunge into the cheerful atmosphere of the world, where every day is like a minor holiday.

 The Dominican Republic is well connected to the outside world and you’ll find a plethora of flight options from North America and Europe.
 The primary points of entry into the country by air are Santo Domingo, Puerto Plata, and Punta Cana, with additional international airports at Santiago and Samaná.